ArjoNagelhout/cuboid/README.md

 Contains implementation for the UI for each specific view (i.e. panel).
 These panels can be selected in the interface via the panel buttons.

-- `📁 AssetsView` Logic for displaying asset collections and dragging and dropping RealityAssets into the scene
+- `📁 AssetsView` Display asset collections and dragging and dropping RealityAssets into the scene
-- `📁 DocumentsView` Logic for displaying the currently opened document, and other documents that the user has created that they could open, rename or delete.
+- `📁 DocumentsView` Display the currently opened document, and other documents that the user has created that they could open, rename or delete.
 - [`ColorsViewController.cs`](app/Assets/Scripts/Runtime/UI/Views/ColorsViewController.cs) Display a colors panel with the currently active
 - [`CreditsViewController.cs`](app/Assets/Scripts/Runtime/UI/Views/CreditsViewController.cs) Display credits and links to license and website
 - [`PropertiesViewController.cs`](app/Assets/Scripts/Runtime/UI/Views/PropertiesViewController.cs) Display properties of the currently selected objects